-Notes
+Notes:

-1 Approx. number of units, future completions are rounded to nearest ten

-2 Areas in hectares top be retained/regeneration

-3 New area in hectares adjoining M25 J3

-4 Approximate sq. m net of the total
+- 1. Future housing completions are rounded to the nearest ten. - 2.
+Areas in hectares to be retained/regenerated - 3.
+New area in hectares adjoining M25 J3 - 4.
+Approximate sq.m net of total

-4.3.12 Swanley's position adjacent to the M25 and A20 means that traffic-generating development in the town has the potential to affect the strategic road network (SRN).
-The Council have undertaken an assessment (based on the Highways Agency's suggested Reduced Transport Evaluation methodology) of the impact of development in Swanley on the SRN.
+4.3.12 Swanley's position adjacent to the M25 and A20 means that traffic-generating development in the town has the potential to affect the Strategic Road Network (SRN).
+The Council has undertaken an assessment (based on the Highways Agency's suggested Reduced Transport Evaluation methodology) of the impact of development in Swanley on the SRN.
 The assessment estimates that the cumulative impact of residential development in Swanley, beyond existing commitments, and development of an industrial estate form of employment use on the Broom Hill site was likely to be relatively modest.
 However, the assessment suggested that, without mitigation, development of a business park form of development at Broom Hill may have a more significant impact on traffic levels on the SRN.
+These broad conclusions from the assessment have been agreed with the Highways Agency.